cables-gl/cables/src/ops/base/Ops.Interval/Ops.Interval.md

 *Ops.Interval*

-Starts a timer which triggers every x milliseconds
+Starts a timer which triggers every x milliseconds.

+do not use this in animations you want to record

 ## Input